 The midterm exam will be held in class on Oct.
-19, 2021.
-There will be NO make-up exam.
-For those who miss the midterm exam due to medical reasons, they need to present a doctor's note, upon which the weight of midterm exam will be transferred to the final exam.
-The final exam is centrally scheduled, and specific date and time will not be announced until November.
+26, 2023.
+There is NO make-up exam.
+For those who miss the midterm exam due to medical reasons, they need to present a Doctor's note, upon which the weight of midterm exam will be transferred to the final exam.
+The final exam is centrally scheduled, and specific date and time will be announced in November.
 Please note that we cannot arrange a make-up final exam to accommodate your travel plans.